You are health-obsessed, and you read some conflicting information about red wine.

 - The dry and dusty finish is quite long and features a little burst of spice at the very end after the memory of most wines is gone.

-- This wine pairs really well with BBQ, especially when you add in the convenient package, the slightly larger size, and the fabulous price.
+- This wine pairs really well with BBQ, especially when you add the slightly larger size and the fabulous price in the convenient package.

 - The Alexander Valley Cabernet Sauvignon Dark Red Wine boasts of delightful, complex notes of cocoa, cassis, pepper berry, and cedar.